barshakc/Habit-Tracker/ANSWERS.md

 ## 5. Honest gap

-The delete confirmation uses the browser's built-in `confirm()` dialog, which is synchronous, blocks the page, and looks jarring in an otherwise smooth app.
-On iOS Safari it also sometimes shows the page URL in the dialog, which looks unpolished.
+The delete confirmation uses the browser's built-in confirm() dialog.
+It works, but it's the roughest part of the app — it's synchronous, blocks the page, looks out of place visually, and on iOS Safari it sometimes shows the page URL inside the dialog which looks unpolished.

-With another day I'd replace it with an inline undo pattern: clicking delete immediately removes the habit with a brief fade-out animation, and a toast appears at the bottom for 5 seconds saying "Habit deleted — Undo."
-Clicking Undo restores the habit and all its check history.
-This is more forgiving than a modal confirmation, faster to interact with, and fits the app's visual tone.
-The undo state would just be a `lastDeleted = { habit, checks }` variable that gets cleared when the toast expires.
+The right fix would be an inline undo pattern: clicking delete immediately removes the habit with a short fade-out, and a toast appears at the bottom for a few seconds saying "Habit deleted — Undo."
+Clicking undo restores everything including the full check history.
+It's faster to interact with, more forgiving, and fits the rest of the app's feel much better.
+The implementation isn't complicated either — just a lastDeleted variable holding the habit and its checks, cleared when the toast times out.
+I ran out of time to get there.